williamaeberhard/glmrob.nb/README.md

 * DataSimulationEstimation.r: a script allowing to source the glmrob.nb function, simulate data at the postulated model, fit a negative binomial model to these data according to the MLE and the developed robust estimators, contaminate the data by adding a positive integer to a random proportion of the response vector, and fit the model on these contaminated data for illustration purposes.

 * this README file.

+### Version History

+This is glmrob.nb version 0.1.
+The following changes were made from the original version available at the Biometrics website on Wiley Online Library:

+* Added explicit argument "offset" to the main function, with as default value is a vector of ones.
+Argument referenced in help.glmrob.nb.html.
+* Deleted handling of "..." in the main function until more tests assess that all relevant arguments are correctly passed to all glm() and lm().

+Tested on R version 3.0.2.

 ### References